megatrond/elm-snake/README.md

 Usage:

-Run `npm install` to install create-elm-app and the run `npm start` to compile and start a local server.
+Run `npm install` to install create-elm-app and then run `npm start` to compile and start a local server.

 Snake will then be accessible at `http://localhost:3000`